Aslam Farrukhi

 Aslam Farrukhi (اسلم فرخی) (23 October 1923 – 15 June 2016) was an Urdu author, literary critic, linguist, scholar, and radio scriptwriter from Pakistan.
 He is also known for writing children's books.
 He remained associated as a professor and chairman with the Department of Urdu, University of Karachi, for many years.

 Early life

 Aslam Farrukhi was born on 23 October 1923 into a literary family of Lucknow, British India.
-His ancestors had come to Lucknow from the nearby town Farrukhabad, hence the family name being used here is Farrukhi.
+His ancestors had come to Lucknow from the nearby town Farrukhabad, hence the family name, Farrukhi.
 After the independence of Pakistan in 1947, he migrated with his family to Karachi, Pakistan in September 1947.

 He completed his education from the then Federal Urdu College, now known as Federal Urdu University and the University of Karachi.
 His PhD degree thesis was on the 19th century writer Muhammad Husain Azad which won the Adamjee Literary Award in 1965.